uploadcare/file-uploader/solutions/adaptive-image/README.md

 # Adaptive Image

-> Universal web-component for the efficient image representation on any page.
+> Universal web component for the efficient image representation on any page.
-> It generates the set of URLs for the initial image source with the desired parameters.
+> It generates a set of URLs for the initial image source with the desired parameters.

 <re-htm src="./demo.snippet.htm"><re-htm>